Alcohol and/or Drugs Among Crash Victims

 In 2014, road crashes claimed an estimated 2,297 lives.
 Based on testing of fatally-injured drivers, it may be estimated that 1,273 (55.4%) of these deaths resulted from crashes in which an individual was positive for alcohol and/or drugs.

-- 476 deaths, or 18.7%, occurred in crashes involving drivers with a positive alcohol reading.
+- 299 deaths, or 13%, occurred in crashes involving individuals who were positive for alcohol alone.

-- 407 deaths, or 16%, occurred in crashes involving drivers with positive readings for both alcohol and drugs.
+- 356 deaths, or 15.5%, occurred in crashes involving individuals who were positive for both alcohol and drugs.

-For more information, including provincial breakdowns of the above statistics and information on the data sources, please see:
+For more information, including provincial and territorial breakdowns of the above statistics and information on the data sources, please see: